Al Dente Diva

 What rice can I use?

-You have the option to choose whatever type of rice you’d like for this recipe, as long as it’s not the instant kind.
+You can choose any type of rice for this recipe, as long as it's not the instant kind.

-Instant rice would dry out fast and burn in the pan.
+Instant rice would dry out quickly and burn in the pan.
 Not good.

 Do I have to use beef broth for this rice recipe?